What Do Bed Bugs Look Like?

 Since hotels tend to be a bed bug hot spot, it is wise to examine your hotel mattress the first moment you enter your room.
 Make sure to check under the fitted sheets and along the seams of the mattress.
 If you see any signs that they have inhabited the room, immediately take your luggage and personal items out and report it to the manager.

-For further assistance in protecting yourself from pests, call Green Pest Solutions at 877-636-9469.
+For further assistance in protecting yourself from bed bugs, call Green Pest Solutions at 877-636-9469.
 Not just a pest control company, we act as a support system, there to help make sure you’re able to spend more time free of infestations.
-Call us today for more tips and tricks on pests at bay—the safe way.
+Call us today for more tips and tricks on how to keep pests at bay—the safe way.

 Bed Bugs Facts and Checklist